nf-core/taxprofiler/docs/usage/tutorials.md

 The second `sylph-tax taxprof` command also requires a taxonomy file that you must provide.
 You can create your own taxonomy metadata file via a two-column TSV file:

-- Column 1: the name of your genome's FASTA file: my_mag.fa
+- Column 1: the name of your genome's FASTA file
 - Column 2: a semicolon-delimited taxonomy string.
 For example:

   ```bash